samuherek/jekyll-blog-initial/_posts/2016-12-26-my-third-post.markdown

 layout: post
 title:  "My Third Post"
 date:   2016-12-26 12:23:06 +0200

+excerpt: "You’ll find this post in your `_posts` directory.
+Go ahead and edit it and re-build the site to see your changes. "
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.